 An allegation against a member of staff or volunteer may arise from many different sources.
-It could be from a child, a concern raised by another adult, or a complaint by a parent.
-It may also arise in the context of the member of staff or volunteer and their life outside work or at home.
+It could be from a child, another adult, or a complaint by a parent.
+It may also arise in the context of the member of staff or volunteer and their life outside of work or at home.

-If an allegation of abuse is made against a person who works with children (whether a volunteer or paid member of staff) the Safeguarding Coordinator, in accordance with Local Safeguarding Children Board (LSCB) procedures, may need to liaise with Children's Social Services in regards to the suspension of the worker, also making a referral to the Local Authority Designated Officer (LADO), 01225 396810.
+If an allegation of abuse is made against a person who works with children (whether a volunteer or a paid member of staff) the Safeguarding Coordinator, in accordance with Local Safeguarding Children Board (LSCB) procedures, may need to liaise with Children's Social Services in regards to the suspension of the worker, also making a referral to the Local Authority Designated Office (LADO) on 01225 396810.

-The Safeguarding Co-ordinator will inform the local authority designated officer (LADO) within one working day when an allegation is made and prior to any further investigation taking place.
+The Safeguarding Coordinator will inform the Local Authority Designated Officer (LADO) within one working day when an allegation is made and prior to any further investigation taking place.